circonus-labs/libmtev/docs-md/apireference/c.md

   * `ls` a log stream
   * `ctx` a user-supplied context.

-This is used by `logops` implementations to manage context.
+This is used by `logops` implementors to manage context.

 #### mtev_log_stream_get_flags